People

 PhD from University of California Santa Barbara

-Amer Hossain (’14).
+Dr. Amer Hossain (’14).
 Biochemistry thesis: Construction of pseudohyperphosphorylated tau mutants for analysis by atomic force microscopy

-Current position: PhD student at The Rockefeller University
+PhD from The Rockefeller University

 Pedro Sepulveda (’14).
 Biochemistry thesis: Purification and characterization of novel constructs of the microtubule associated protein tau